Accessories are 1 of the many things that make up a gopro or any action camera so versatile and useful.

 The Gorilla Pod is one of a kind because of the many uses for it, ranging from a tripod, selfie stick to even a clamp.

-The Flexible, wrappable legs with rubberized rings and foot grips provides your camera with much more stability so you can rest assure that it is secured and not have to worry about it dropping at all!
+The Flexible, wrappable legs with rubberized rings and foot grips provide your camera with much more stability so you can rest assured that it is secured and not have to worry about it dropping at all!

 Moreover, with the integrated ball head at the head, you can easily adjust your camera to the orientation you want, without having to fuss too much with it.

 Also, something you’ve got to know that your camera when mounting is that it isn’t going to be level most of the times, and if you don’t go about adjusting, the shots that you take are not going to be pleasant.